 As a private investigator in Ontario you will have to deal with challenging situations and will require proficient training to be able to handle them.
-We offer a comprehensive private investigator program that is aligned with the Ontario Ministry’s 50hr syllabus and meets Ministry requirements.
+We offer a comprehensive private investigator program that is aligned with the Ministry’s 50hr syllabus and meets its requirements.
 Our curriculum will also give you all the practical tools and training you need to be successful.

 Why Take our Course?